-Gigi Hadid’s Twitter Account Was Hacked & Racist tweets Were Posted
+Gigi Hadid’s Twitter Account Was Hacked & Racist Tweets Were Posted

 — Michael Kors (@MichaelKors) May 7, 2019

-Gigi Hadid and her sister Bella both have a huge social media following, but recently information surfaced about a controversy involving their mother, former Real Housewives of Beverly Hills star Yolanda Hadid, says The Inquisitr.
+Gigi Hadid and her sister, Bella, both have a huge social media following, but recently, information surfaced about a controversy involving their mother, former Real Housewives of Beverly Hills star Yolanda Hadid, says The Inquisitr.

 A video started making the rounds from Yolanda’s time on RHOBH where she was caught on camera giving her daughters a hard time about dieting and weight gain.
 Fans reacted on social media calling Yolanda “horrible and scary” for seeming to force Gigi in particular into modeling, and criticizing her for playing volleyball which she said would make the model look masculine and “bulky.”